-- Complete (has both external and internal openings)
+- Complete (has openings both outside and inside the body)

-- Horseshoe (connecting the anus to the surface of the skin after going around the rectum)
+- Horseshoe (connects the anus to the surface of the skin after going around the rectum)

 - Incomplete (a tube from the skin that is closed on the inside and does not connect to any internal structure)

-Minei JP,Champine JG.
+De Prisco G, Celinski S, and Spak CW.
 Abdominal abscesses and gastrointestinal fistulas.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 26.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 28.

 Lentz GM.
 Anal incontinence.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL. eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 22.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 22.